minkiele/minkiele.github.io/src/apps/Three/README.md

 **Red** represents **X** axis, **Green** the **Y** axis and **Blue** the **Z** axis.
 Keeping up with the old OpenGL tradition sometimes I had to flip signs to make things go my way.

 To navigate the example you can click and drag the scene to rotate it and scroll the mousewheel to zoom in and out.

+To navigate the example with keyboard you can use **WSAD** to move around the scene and **+ and -** to zoom in and out.

 After expanding the example I phased out the initial examples I built.